pchristscribe/nyc-guide/README.md

 venv\Scripts\activate.bat
 ```

-- On Linux or MacOS
+- If Using Linux or MacOS

 ```bash
 . venv/bin/activate